We assess the ramifications of the European Union’s €750bn deal for EU bond markets and the euro.

 - The liabilities for the new European Recovery Fund will be shared across all 27 European Union (EU) member states.

-- A combination of the European Recovery Fund and the European Central Bank’s bond-buying programs should significantly reduce EU sovereign and corporate credit risk.
+- A combination of the European Recovery Fund and the European Central Bank’s bond-buying programmes should significantly reduce EU sovereign and corporate credit risk.

 - We anticipate that spreads between core and peripheral EU bonds will continue to narrow.